Why a Marketing Certificate is a Great Investment in Your Future!

 Defining Marketing vs. Advertising

 Marketing, as a concept, informs every aspect of what we do in life, from our attitudes to our actions.
-It is so constant that we often don’t give it much thought.
+It is so ever-present that we often don’t give it much thought.
 Or, if we do think about it, we often narrow its meaning to our concept of advertising.
 In fact, people often assume that marketing and advertising are equivalent terms.
 Therefore, it is important to first clarify the difference between marketing and advertising before discussing how important an understanding of marketing can be for anybody who works for a living, regardless of their job title.

 An article in businessballs.com summarizes the difference between marketing and advertising: